Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Experiments and Results

-The sparse-view setting in Fig. \ref{fig:sparse_view} is more challenging and the reconstructions are susceptible to streak artefacts, which are especially pronounced in the \ac{FBP} reconstruction but are still discernible in reconstructions with other methods.
+The sparse-view setting in Fig.~\ref{fig:sparse_view} is numerically more challenging and the reconstructions are susceptible to streak artefacts, which are especially pronounced in the \ac{FBP} but are still discernible in reconstructions obtained by other methods.
 Nonetheless, best performing methods (\ac{DIP}+TV and \ac{BDGD}+\ac{UKT}) can achieve an excellent compromise between smoothing and the removal of streak artefacts.
-Surprisingly, \ac{FBP}+U-Net ``hallucinates'' a bone-like structure in the reconstruction, probably induced by the pretraining on the Ellipses dataset, clearly indicating the risk of performing learned reconstructions on data that have undergone a distributional shift.
+Interestingly, in Fig \ref{fig:low_dose}, the learned methods, including \ac{BDGD}+\ac{UKT}, suffer from some undesirable over-smoothing inside the lung cavity.

-\ac{BDGD}+\ac{UKT} also provides useful uncertainty information on the reconstructions.
-In Fig. \ref{fig:uq_figure}, we present the uncertainties along with pixel-wise errors for both low-dose and sparse-view cases.
-In either case, epistemic uncertainty dominates within the (overall) predictive uncertainty, which largely concentrates around the edges (\ie reconstruction of sharp edges exhibits a higher degree of uncertainty).
-Further, the overall shape closely resembles the pixel-wise error, indicating that the uncertainty estimate can potentially be used as an error indicator, concurring with existing empirical measurement data \cite{tanno2017bayesian}.
+\ac{BDGD}+\ac{UKT} is good at recovering fine structures that are present in the FoamFanB data, which are poorly reconstructed by \ac{BDGD}.
+For example, in the last row of Fig.~\ref{fig:sparse_view}, the smaller circles are smoothed out and thus not discernible in \ac{BDGD} reconstructions, but they are well reconstructed with \ac{BDGD}+\ac{UKT}.
+Similarly, Fig.~\ref{fig:low_dose} shows that \ac{BDGD}+\ac{UKT} better captures fine details in the human torso; for example the zoomed-in region shows an improvement over the overly-smoothed reconstruction produced by \ac{BDGD}.
+These observations clearly indicate that the unsupervised fine-tuning is highly beneficial in improving the quality of the reconstructed image.